ri-bulatao/herobruno-doc/docs/admin_portal/settings-management.md

 ###### Key Features

 * `Company logo` - This lets the admins update the company logo used inside the workplace.
-* `Email header` - This lets the admins update the email header used in the emails of sent by the workplace.
 * `Company information` - This lets the admins update the company's information such as their name and email.
 * `Workplace Color Scheme` - This lets the admin update the color scheme of the whole workplace.